Skip to contents

 terms

-a character vector.
-The names of the terms to be visualized.
+a character vector of the terms to be visualized.
+By default, only the main effect terms are used.

 limits

-NULL or a numeric vector of length two specifying the limits of the plotting scale.
-NAs are replaced by the minimum and/or maximum MID values.
+a numeric vector of length two specifying the mid value limits.
+NA values are replaced by the minimum and/or maximum of the plotted MID values.
+If intercept = TRUE is set, the intercept is also included in the limit calculation.

 intercept

 logical.
-If TRUE, the intercept is added to the MID values and the plotting scale is shifted.
+If TRUE, the intercept is added to the MID values and the plotting scale is shifted accordingly.

 main.effects